atharvakulkarni-07/GestureBridge/README.md

 ## Usage 👩‍🏫

 1. Launch the application.
-2. Allow access to your webcam when prompted. 🎥
-3. Perform ASL signs in front of the camera.
+2. Insert the image in the insertion box. 🎥
-4. The system will display the recognized sign in real-time. 🌐
+3. The system will display the recognized sign. 🌐

 ## Contributing 🤝